online doctor logo

 Can chlamydia cause erectile dysfunction?

-Infections that are not treated can give rise to complications.
+Prolonged infections can give rise to complications.
 Chlamydia can cause infection of the prostate gland.
-Resultantly, this may restrict blood flow to your penis, causing erectile dysfunction.
-Chlamydia may also cause pain in testicles contributing to erectile dysfunction.
+This may restrict blood flow to your penis, causing erectile dysfunction.
+Chlamydia may also cause pain in the testicles contributing to erectile dysfunction.

 What medications are used to get rid of chlamydia?